Homelessness

 Continuum of Care

-The City of New Bedford coordinates a comprehensive response to homelessness through its Continuum of Care network.
+The City of New Bedford’s Office of Housing & Community Development (OHCD) coordinates a comprehensive response to homelessness through a Continuum of Care network.
 A Continuum of Care (CoC) is a community’s plan to organize and deliver housing and services to meet the specific needs of people who are homeless as they move to stable housing and maximum self-sufficiency.
 The CoC’s plan includes action steps to end homelessness and prevent a return to homelessness.

-The New Bedford Continuum is rooted in the City’s Homeless Service Provider’s Network (HSPN), a collective of over 70 organizations, agencies and individuals committed to working together in addressing both episodic and chronic homelessness.
+The BCCC is a collective of over 70 organizations, agencies and individuals committed to working together in addressing both episodic and chronic homelessness.
 Their mission is:

-• Point in Time Count: The City and the HSPN undertake a Homeless Point-in-Time Count each January to determine the nature and extent of homelessness in New Bedford.
+• Point in Time Count: A Homeless Point-in-Time Count each January to determine the nature and extent of homelessness in the CoC.
 Surveys are conducted of all sheltered and unsheltered homeless and an annual report is produced and provided to the community.

-• Continuum of Care Housing Inventory: The City and the HSPN maintain an updated inventory of emergency, transitional, and permanent supportive housing beds for homeless families and individuals.
+• Continuum of Care Housing Inventory: The BCCC maintains an updated inventory of emergency, transitional, and permanent supportive housing beds for homeless families and individuals.
 These Housing Inventory charts are a valuable tool for tracking resources and needs along the continuum.

 Emergency Solutions Grant